 Just as no two people are the same, no two families are the same.
 ‘Family’ means different things to different people, some people just have one parent, some have a mum and a dad and others live in families with two parents of the same gender.
 There might also be differences in parent’s cultural backgrounds.
 We all should remember that building positive relationships with the people you live with is important, not just for our well-being but also for those people you live with.

 As you are growing up you will develop your own opinions, likes and dislikes and these may differ from the people around you.
 Changes in your body during puberty can lead to quick changes in your mood sometimes making people easily annoyed or angry, sometimes causing arguments or fallings out – this is normal.
+For more information on puberty visit our growing up page

 It’s frustrating when the people you live with won’t let you stay up all night gaming and chatting to your friends!